 Onyx Investments Ltd 2 11.5%

+Only A mives timents Ltd 11.5/6

-Marigold Investments Ltd 2 11.5%
+Marigold Investments Ltd2 11.5%

-Maple Valley Investments Ltd 2 10.8%
+Maple Valley Investments Ltd2 10.8%

 Litten Investments Ltd 3 5.1%

 Goldriver Resources Ltd 4 3.1%

 Transportation Investments Management Ltd 5 0.9%

 Treasury shares 0.2%

 Controlled by Directors and management of Globaltrans 0.1%

 Free float 1 56.8%

-1 For these purposes, the free float consists of the ordinary shares and GDRs held by investors not affiliated or associated with the Company.

-2 Nikita Mishin, Andrey Filatov and Konstantin Nikolaev are co-founders of the Company and beneficiaries with regard to 11.5%, 11.5% and 10.8% respectively of Globaltrans' ordinary share capital each through their respective SPVs (Onyx Investments Ltd, Marigold Investments Ltd and Maple Valley Investments Ltd).

-- 3 Beneficially owned by Alexander Eliseev, Non-Executive Director and co-founder of the Company. - 4 Beneficially owned by Sergey Maltsev, Chairman of the Board, Executive Director, Chief strategy officer and co-founder of the Company. - 5 Beneficially owned by Andrey Filatov, Nikita Mishin and Konstantin Nikolaev, co-founders of Globaltrans.
+- 1 For these purposes, the free float consists of the ordinary shares and GDRs held by investors not affiliated or associated with the Company. - Nikita Mishin, Andrey Filatov and Konstantin Nikolaev are co-founders of the Company and beneficiaries with regard to 11.5%, 11.5% and 10.8% respectively of Globaltrans' ordinary share capital each through their respective SPVs (Onyx Investments Ltd, Marigold Investments Ltd and Maple Valley Investments Ltd). - 3 Beneficially owned by Alexander Eliseev, Non-Executive Director and co-founder of the Company. - 4 Beneficially owned by Sergey Maltsev, Chairman of the Board, Executive Director, Chief strategy officer and co-founder of the Company. - 5 Beneficially owned by Andrey Filatov, Nikita Mishin and Konstantin Nikolaev, co-founders of Globaltrans.